 What you get in the package for this strategy:

-SQX file ready to use on platforms Algocloud and StrategyQuant.
+The SQX file is ready to use on platforms Algocloud and StrategyQuant.

 Pseudocode describing all rules in an easy-to-understand manner.